Excellent retail associates drive successful retail stores.

 There are now even metaverse-based shopping platforms like Obsess.
 Obsess creates metaverse stores to help you sell your physical and digital products.
 Included in its client list are Nars, Ralph Lauren, and General Mills.

-Providing experiences inside retail stores is another way the role of a retail associate has evolved.
+Experiential retail is another way the role of a retail associate has evolved.
 Live music, accessible technology in-store, creating community spaces, and more are all part of this.
 Casper, for example, offers customers a 30-minute shopping experience to test its sleeping products in store.

 - Free in-store pickup